 This is the latest round of an experiment that began more or less with the new century.
 Indeed, this is now version 3.0 of a website that has routinely scrambled the personal and professional, a scrambling that has been the very essence of my life.

-2014 marks my 65th year and four decades to date of professional effort, since I left UCL in 1974 with a freshly minted postgraduate degree.
+I celebrated my 70th birthday in 2019, an event that started out as a birthday party and ended up as Green Swan Day, captured here on film.
 Yet I genuinely feel that the best decade—the decade where the movements of which I am part can have the greatest impact—lies ahead.

-But there is a sense in which my story began long before Gaia.
-Indeed, the first moment when I can recall awakening to the natural world was in a field on a dark moonless night in Northern Ireland in the 1950s, while walking home alone through an area of disused flax ponds, and finding myself surrounded by thousands of baby eels, or elvers.
+As to where it all began, the story began a long time ago.
+Part of the answer is Mill Cottage, Padworth, where I was born—surrounded by nature.
+But the first moment when I can recall awakening to the natural world was in a field on a dark moonless night in Northern Ireland in the 1950s, while walking home alone through an area of disused flax ponds, and finding myself surrounded by thousands of baby eels, or elvers.

 I told this story in the New York Times in 2012.